Tyler Junior College

 Services for Faculty & Staff:

-Student Judicial Process
+Student Code of Conduct Process

 - The student receives and Decision Letter which includes written notification of the Director's decision.

 - A student is allowed to appeal the decision of the Student Conduct Coordinator within three (3) business days of the date of the student's receipt of the Decision Letter.

 Powered by Jadu Content Management